BlessedForever04/Consist/README.md

 <h2>Dual To-Do Modes:</h2>
-<pre>Daily Tasks: Tasks reset daily, with a cool "Task Status" system and a gamified score to keep you motivated.
+<pre>Daily Tasks: Tasks reset daily, with a cool "Task Status" system and a gamified score to keep you motivated along with deadline feature.

-Normal Tasks: A flexible list where tasks persist until you decide otherwise.
+Normal Tasks: A flexible list where tasks persist until you decide otherwise along with deadline management now.

-(yes, even that one task you've been ignoring for weeks).</pre>
+(Deadlines won't help you if you dont open this application daily, so do open it daily, lazy people!)</pre>
 <br>

 <h2>Core Functionalities:</h2>
-<pre>Add Tasks: Enter new tasks with ease.

-Delete Tasks: Clean up the list when you're done (or when you realize you've overcommitted).
+<pre>Add Tasks: Because who doesn’t love adding more to their plate?

+Delete Tasks: Like a magician, make tasks disappear (poof!).

-Modify Tasks: Change your mind?
-Update tasks anytime.
+Edit Tasks: Change your mind?
+No problem!
+Just edit away.

-Swap Tasks: Rearrange tasks because order matters (sometimes).

-Clear All Tasks: Start fresh with the press of a button (careful, there's no "undo").</pre>
+Daily and Normal Tasks: Keep your life organized like a well-sorted sock drawer with deadline for your tasks.

+Task Status: Know when you’ve conquered your tasks (or when they’ve conquered you).

+Deadline Management: Because we all know deadlines are just necessary… right?</pre>
 <br>

 <h2>Built-In File Handling:</h2>
 <pre>Stores tasks in local files (data.txt and dailydata.txt) for persistence.

-Metadata (like dates, status, and scores) managed in metadata.txt.
+Metadata (like dates, status, scores and deadlines) managed in metadata.txt.
 A personal assistant in file form.</pre>
 <br>

 <h2>Gamified Daily Tasks:</h2>